chrlutz/apt-repos/docs/Configuration.md

 ### TrustedGPG (optional)

 With this key it is possible to specify the path to a file containing the public key with which the Release-File of the suite is signed.
 This is used to validate the suite and to ensure the suite is not manipulated by a third party.
 The value needs to be the path to a file on the local machine - either as an absolute path or as a path relative to the folder that contains the *.suites-file.
 Even if the Key is marked as "optional" here, it is strongly recommened to provide this value.
 If this key is not specified, the default settings from the local system will be used and there is no guarantee that these will work for others and different systems (e.g. ubuntu vs. debian) as well.
 It would be very probably to get validation errors during the scan.

+### Oid (optional)

+This key *Oid* (standing for "Object / Override ID") is optional and allows you to define a uniq name for the *suite_description*.
+Once this name is defined, it is possible to override single key/value pairs of this *suite_description* by later read config-files, referring the same *Oid* in their *suite_description*.
+Example:

+Lets assume there's a config file "some.suites" with the following content:

+    [
+        {
+            "Oid" : "my_suite_definition",
+            "Suite" : "ubuntu:xenial",
+            "Tags": [ "production", "somethingElse" ],
+            "SourcesList" : "deb http://de.archive.ubuntu.com/ubuntu/ xenial main restricted universe multiverse" "DebSrc" : true,
+            "Architectures" : [ "i386", "amd64" ]
+        }
+    ]

+It is now possible to add a file called "some_overrides.suites" that changes single settings of the above configuration:

+    [
+        {
+            "Oid" : "my_suite_definition",
+            "Tags": [ "myowntag" ]
+        }
+    ]

+This configures the suite "ubuntu:xenial" as usual, but their *Tags* will be only `[ "myowntag" ]` instead of the previous *Tags* setting.

+**Note:** this works as the file "some_overrides.suites" is read after the file "some.suites" (because files are ordered by their filename without suffix).
+Using the string *_overrides* inside the name of the second file is recommended as a kind of convention, but any other filename sorted after the first file would also have the same effect.

 ## Syntax and supported Tags of *.repos-files